-Come closer, I’m going to share my dirty little secret with you!
+Come closer, I’m going to share my little secret with you!
 How to make your own Sea Moss Face Mask using Irish Sea Moss Gel, chlorella, spirulina, maca, turmeric, kelp, and bentonite clay.

 So let’s jump straight in if you just want to get the ‘how to’ steps.
 If you’re after more about variations and when I choose to apply this face mask, read on.